Art: Studium

 The consecutive study programme has a strong research orientation enabling students to work systematically and scientifically and to conduct independent scientific research.
 Other important study goals are interdisciplinary knowledge as well as communication and teamwork skills.
 The international character of scientific research is taken into account by conducting the study programme, i.e. the lectures and examinations, entirely in English.

-In this context, MSc Biodiversity Sciences promotes cooperation between the various master's programmes in the field of biodiversity sciences at the universities of the Halle-Jena-Leipzig university network.
+In this context, the international master's programme Biodiversity Sciences 120 CP promotes cooperation between the various master's programmes in the field of biodiversity sciences at the universities of the Halle-Jena-Leipzig university network.
 Participation in modules in the corresponding study programmes is encouraged and can be recognised.

 The MSc Biodiversity Sciences 120 CP qualifies for positions in the following areas: